Retired Nurse Blows The Whistle On Attempted Murder By Government Decree

-They callously tried to persuade her that her life was coming to an end and that she should sign a Do Not Resuscitate Notice, no doubt intended to be applied once the morphine and statins dose was increased enough to bring on respiratory failure or a coma.
+They callously tried to persuade her that her life was coming to an end and that she should sign a Do Not Resuscitate notice, no doubt intended to be applied once the morphine and midazolam doses were increased enough to bring on respiratory failure or a coma.

 Needless to say, Janet refused to sign the DNR notice, despite continuous further attempts to persuade her by other members of senior staff, some of whom told her that the continuation of her life would be a burden upon her family and the NHS.

 At the end of his patience, Harvey called the family doctor to express his serious concern about not knowing what was happening to his wife.
 In truth, he was certain she would die if they failed to act decisively.

 He explained that he had managed to talk to Janet on the phone for a few minutes, twice a day, for the five days she had been on the ward, but he knew that the only time she had ever been so incoherent was after taking liquid morphine, just before she was admitted into hospital.